OpenAMP/website/_pages/about.md

         style: text-center
         text_content:
           text: >
             Governance of the community project is overseen by a board of representatives from Member companies.
 Member fees support administration for the project, such as the project website and mailing lists.
+Details of the Governance are in the [Project Charter](../docs/OpenAMPProject_Charter_Approved2020Mar06BoardMeeting.pdf).
       - format: text
         style: text-center
         text_content: